geogardenclub/geogardenclub.github.io/docs/user-guide/plantings.md

 <img width="300" src="/img/user-guide/planting-details.png"/>

-The Planting Details screen displays a summary of the Planting data plus an Observation that has been made about this Planting.
+This Planting Details screen displays a summary of the Planting data plus an Observation that has been made about this Planting.

 ## Update a Planting